noisyor/UTLA-Cross-Domain/README.md

 # Unsupervised Transfer Learning Attack (UTLA)
-This repository contains code and data to replicate the results of the manuscript submission to AsiaCCS (Submission Number: 100) titled "Attack from Shadows: Unsupervised Side-channel Transfer Learning across Devices and Modalities."
+This repository contains code and data to replicate the results of the manuscript submission to the 21st ACM ASIA Conference on Computer and Communications Security (AsiaCCS 2026 Cycle 2) (Submission Number: 100) titled "Attack from Shadows: Unsupervised Side-channel Transfer Learning across Devices and Modalities."

 ## Repository Organization
 This repository is organized into folders for each of the source device types, including: